Bob Gunton

 Robert Patrick Gunton Jr. (born November 15, 1945) is an American character actor of stage and screen.
-He is known for playing strict authoritarian characters, including Warden Samuel Norton in the 1994 prison drama The Shawshank Redemption, Chief George Earle in 1993's Demolition Man, Dr. Walcott, the domineering dean of Virginia Medical School in Patch Adams, and Secretary of State Cyrus Vance in Argo.
+He is known for playing characters including Warden Samuel Norton in the 1994 prison drama The Shawshank Redemption, Chief George Earle in 1993's Demolition Man, Dr. Walcott, the domineering dean of Virginia Medical School in Patch Adams, and Secretary of State Cyrus Vance in Argo.
 He also played Leland Owlsley in the Daredevil television series, Secretary of Defense Ethan Kanin in 24, and Noah Taylor in Desperate Housewives.

 In addition to his film and television careers, Gunton is a prolific theatre actor.
 He originated the role of Juan Perón in the Broadway premiere of Evita and the titular character in the 1989 revival of Sweeney Todd: The Demon Barber of Fleet Street, roles for which he received Tony Award nominations.
 He has received a Drama Desk Award, an Obie Award, and a Clarence Derwent Award.

 Early life, education, and the Vietnam War

 Gunton was born in Santa Monica, California, the son of Rose Marie (née Banouetz) and Robert Patrick Gunton Sr., a labor union executive.
-He attended Mater Dei High School in Santa Ana, California, the Paulist Seminary St Peter's College, in Baltimore, Maryland, and the University of California, Irvine.
 A lifelong devout Catholic, Gunton initially planned to be a priest.
+He attended Mater Dei High School in Santa Ana, California, and the Paulist Seminary St Peter's College, in Baltimore, Maryland, before graduating from the University of California, Irvine in 1968 with Bachelor of Arts degree in drama.

-He served in the United States Army (1969–71) as a radio telephone operator with the 2nd Battalion, 501st Infantry Regiment of the 101st Airborne Division, and was at the Battle of Fire Support Base Ripcord, South Vietnam, during the 23-day siege.
+Gunton then served in the United States Army (1969–71) as a radio telephone operator with the 2nd Battalion, 501st Infantry Regiment of the 101st Airborne Division, and was at the Battle of Fire Support Base Ripcord, South Vietnam, during the 23-day siege.
 He and a comrade were awarded the Bronze Star for returning to the base to retrieve important but forgotten radios in the evacuation's final moments, so that they would not fall into the hands of the People's Army of Vietnam forces about to capture the base.
 Due to this, he was one of the last people to evacuate.
 During the battle, he lost one of his dog tags, but it was returned to him over 40 years later in 2018.